 The heavier the blade, mainly when constructed with the suitable material, the better the impact.
 Always opt for a thicker blade with a high carbon stainless steel construction.
 With this, durability is assured.
 A double bevel edge is really important for cleavers, while for a butcher’s knife, always go with the Granton edge.

 Most possibly, you are going to be dealing with a lot of fat and moisture.
 Thus, it becomes important to go for the handle that offers you a solid ergonomic grip and balance.
 Always go for handles with anti-slip features.
 This may come in the form of dimples on the handle or texturized materials for the handle.

 What Knife Do You Use in Cutting Bones?

-You can never avoid cutting through bones in your kitchen, and using the wrong knife for cutting bones will make a mess of your cuts of meat.
+You can never avoid cutting through bones in your kitchen.
+Using the wrong knife for cutting bones will make a mess of your cuts of meat.
 It may even damage the knife.
-The two wholesome solutions to the famous question, “What knife do you use in cutting bones?‘, are the meat cleavers and the butcher’s knife.

 The best solutions for cutting bones are meat cleavers and butchers knives.
 These blades offer the versatility of a boning knife and durable too.